l-chege/Flask-App-Containerization/README.md

-# Orchestrating CI/CD through Dockerization of a Flask App
+# CI Implementation by Dockerizing a Python Flask Application

 Project features:
 - Highlights basic flask features such as creation of Docker images and deployment to a Docker registry.